 Margaret Lepley is a computer scientist at Mitre Corporation who now mainly works in data compression for images.

 Joel Spencer can be aptly called "Mr. Probabilistic Method."
-Like Persi, he is here a co-editor of our IMA volume Discrete Probability and Algorithms.
+Like Persi, he is here as a co-editor of our IMA volume Discrete Probability and Algorithms.

 Bill Steiger is a professor of computer science at Rutgers who sometimes teaches statistics at Princeton and who is always interested in problems of computational geometry.